CefasRepRes/agriforwards-summer-school-2022/README.md

 quayside?
 What are the volume discounts?
 How much would I pay at the supermarket?
 At a fishmonger?
 At a London restaurant?

-## Norfolk Broads

-Trip out to see the Broads and get a flavour of the blue economy leisure industry.

-Take some UEA and Cefas people so that students get an opportunity to talk and network.

-- [ ] Broad Authority Education officer talk?
-- [ ] Oulton Broad paddle steamer?
-- [ ] Invite selected Cefas and UEA people (CCSUS?) to accompany to The Broads.

-- [ ] Ask Mavis to consider the options.

 ## Corporate website task

-- [ ] Decide whether this option is a goer.

 ### Introduction